Silent Sentinel Challenge Has Added a New Location:

-Sign up below for a time-slot to be a new Silent Sentinel and bring awareness to the fact that one hundred years after suffrage, women still do not have legal equality in the U.S.A.
+Sign up below for a time-slot to be a new Silent Sentinel, in either Washington DC, or Richmond, VA, to get the ERA ratified, and bring awareness to the fact that one hundred years after suffrage, women still do not have legal equality in the U.S.A.
 Join us to push for ratification of ERA in the final two states needed and complete this journey on its Centennial anniversary.

 Monday -Saturday from 10am to 6pm

 Equal Means Equal has added its silent vigil for equality to the VA State Legislative Buildings.
 As of January 10th, it will also take place in front of the Pocahantas Building, 900 East Main Street, Richmond, VA 23219 and will also remain in Lafayette Square in front of the White House.

 Honor our shared herstory and commit to a more equal future for all Americans by taking a stand for your rights.
 Encourage your friends to join you!
 We can do this!

 Contact Elizabeth Croydon (AKA Jane Snow, the EME Site Manager)

 for any details and to get your sashes, banners, coats & hats.

 And if you can’t get hold of her, please try Linda Smith at 240-818-143 three

 Rachel Ramone Donlan

 In Washington DC we still meet at Lafayette Square, Pennsylvania Ave NW & 16th Street Northwest, Washington, DC 20001, right in front of the White House, next to the permanent peace protest in the green tent.